By the end of this section, you will be able to:

 Another issue arises when a central bank intervenes directly in the exchange rate market.
 If a central bank ends up in a situation where it is perpetually creating and selling its own currency on foreign exchange markets, it will be buying the currency of other countries, like U.S. dollars or euros, to hold as reserves.
 Holding large reserves of other currencies has an opportunity cost, and central banks will not wish to boost such reserves without limit.

 In addition, a central bank that causes a large increase in the supply of money is also risking an inflationary surge in aggregate demand.
 Conversely, when a central bank wishes to buy its own currency, it can do so by using its reserves of international currency like the U.S. dollar or the euro.
-But if the central bank runs out of such reserves, it can no longer use this method to strengthen its currency.
+However, if the central bank runs out of such reserves, it can no longer use this method to strengthen its currency.
 Thus, buying foreign currencies in exchange rate markets can be expensive and inflationary, while selling foreign currencies can work only until a central bank runs out of reserves.

 Yet another issue is that when a government pegs its exchange rate, it may unintentionally create another reason for additional fluctuation.
 With a soft peg policy, foreign exchange dealers and international investors react to every rumor about how or when the central bank is likely to intervene to influence the exchange rate, and as they react to rumors the exchange rate will shift up and down.
 Thus, even though the goal of a soft peg policy is to reduce short-term fluctuations of the exchange rate, the existence of the policy—when anticipated in the foreign exchange market—may sometimes increase short-term fluctuations as international investors try to anticipate how and when the central bank will act.
 The following Clear It Up feature discusses the effects of international capital flows—capital that flows across national boundaries as either portfolio investment or direct investment.